The General (1926 film): Legacy

 In 1963, Keaton said, "I was more proud of that picture than any I ever made.
-Because I took an actual happening out of the... history books, and I told the story in detail too".
+Because I took an actual happening out of the...history books, and I told the story in detail too."
 Following changes in taste and critical reevaluation of Keaton's work, later audiences and critics have come to agree with him, and The General is now considered a major classic of the silent era.
 David Robinson wrote, "Every shot has the authenticity and the unassumingly correct composition of a Mathew Brady Civil War photograph."
 Raymond Durgnat wrote, "Perhaps The General is the most beautiful [film], with its spare, grey photography, its eye for the racy, lunging lines of the great locomotives, with their prow-like cowcatchers, with its beautifully sustained movement."
-In 2015, leftist magazine Jacobin called the film a "comic masterpiece" but denounced it for "promoting" the Lost Cause of the Confederacy.
+In 2015, film critic Eileen Jones (writing for leftist magazine Jacobin) called the film a "comic masterpiece" while also criticizing how it exemplified a larger tendency throughout American cinema to champion the Lost Cause of the Confederacy.

 In 1954 the film entered the public domain in the United States because its claimant did not renew its copyright registration in the 28th year after publication.

+The General was a favorite film of American filmmaker Orson Welles.
+Welles said that The General was "the greatest comedy ever made, the greatest Civil War film ever made, and perhaps the greatest film ever made.”
+He featured the film in his 1971 documentary television series, The Silent Years.